 • Create a card of kindness!
 Communicate your message through letter writing, poetry, and/or art making.
-Use any materials you can find and get creative.
+Use any materials you have at home and be as creative as you like.

 Teacher tip: Word banks, sentence starters, and the use of visual storytelling can all be used as tools to build communication skills.